SPECIAL GUEST AUTHOR: Michael Reilly

-So many people want to eat healthier but don’t believe they can afford to.
+Many people want to eat healthier but don’t believe they can afford to do so.
 The perception that healthier food is expensive is real.
 What’s not real is the kind of food that healthier options are usually compared against.

 The opposite of real is fake.
 I won’t go so far as saying that most of the food Americans eat is fake, but it is at best a faint pass at what food really is: a product of nature.